ibm-cloud-docs/discovery/troubleshooting.md

 {: support}

 You can upload documents using the API or the {{site.data.keyword.discoveryshort}} tooling.
 You can also connect to several different data sources (including Box, Salesforce, SharePoint Online, SharePoint 2016, and IBM Cloud Object Storage), or do a web crawl.
 For details, see [Adding content](/docs/discovery?topic=discovery-addcontent).

+## What document types are supported for ingestion?
+{: #faq-doctype}
+{: faq}

+Refer to [Supported document types and browsers](/docs/discovery?topic=discovery-sdu#doctypes) for a list of the available document types by plan.

+## How do you use the Smart Document Understanding editor?
+{: #faq-sdu}
+{: faq}

+The SDU editor functions are available in the Discovery tooling.
+Read [Using the Smart Document Understanding editor](/docs/discovery?topic=discovery-sdu#annotate) to get started.

 ## How much does Discovery cost?
 {: #faq-price}